awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 ## Hello World Application<a name="gs-ex1"></a>

-In this exercise, you download and test a sample Hello World serverless application\.
-The application represents a simple API backend\.
+In this exercise, you build a Hello World serverless application that represents a simple API backend\.
 It has an Amazon API Gateway endpoint that supports a GET operation and a Lambda function\.
 When a GET request is sent to the endpoint, API Gateway invokes the Lambda function\.
-Then, AWS Lambda executes the function\.
-The function returns a string that includes a `hello world` message, and the IP address that's returned by a call to the `http://checkip.amazonaws.com/` website\.
+Then, AWS Lambda executes the function, which simply returns a `hello world` message\.

 The application has the following components:
 + An AWS SAM template that defines two AWS resources for the Hello Word application: an API Gateway service with a GET operation, and a Lambda function\.
 The template also defines the mapping between the API Gateway GET operation and the Lambda function\.
 + Application code that's written in Python\.

-In addition, there's a `requirements.txt` file that's needed to install dependencies for this sample application\.
-This file is used when you're initializing the application\.

-### Before You Begin<a name="gs-ex1-prereq"></a>
+## Before You Begin<a name="gs-ex1-prereq"></a>

 Make sure that you have the required setup for this exercise:
 + You must have an AWS account with an IAM user that has administrator permissions\.
 See [Set Up an AWS Account](https://docs.aws.amazon.com/lambda/latest/dg/setup.html)\.
 + You must have the AWS SAM CLI \(command line interface\) installed\.
 See [Installing the AWS SAM CLI](serverless-sam-cli-install.md)\.

-### Initialize the Application<a name="gs-ex1-setup-local-app"></a>
+## Step 1: Initialize the Application<a name="gs-ex1-setup-local-app"></a>

 In this section, you download the sample application, which consists of an AWS SAM template and application code\.
-You also download the dependencies that are required to execute the application code, and copy everything that's needed to test and package the application into the required directory structure\.

 **To initialize the application**